Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and house staff.

 The Department of Pediatrics has brought together a team of committed physicians, educators and mentors to deliver a comprehensive and innovative curriculum that will challenge residents to excel and will address multiple learning styles.
 This team has developed and will continue to expand the varied and rewarding clinical experiences, the innovative didactic curriculum, an inclusive system for evaluation, and opportunities to develop skills in areas of communication, child advocacy, research, and patient safety.
 Residents learn from a talented faculty at the bedside, in the classroom, in simulations, and in rich discussions.
 We are proud of the program and know it will meet the needs of any resident, whether that resident is seeking a career in primary care or looking for an academic position in the subspecialties.

-Vice Chair for Medical Education and Pediatric Clerkship Director: Ann S. Botash, MD
+Vice Chair for Medical Education: Ann S. Botash, MD

 Dr. Botash is from New York and attended medical school at SUNY Upstate Medical University.
 She was pediatric resident and chief resident at SUNY.
-In 1991, she became Co-Director of the Pediatric Residency Program, currently she serves as the Vice-Chair for Medical Education in the Department and Pediatric Clerkship Director for the Medical School.
+In 1991, she became Co-Director of the Pediatric Residency Program, currently she serves as the Vice-Chair for Medical Education in the Department.
+She also served as our interim chair in 2018-2019.
 Her clinical expertise is in General Pediatrics and Child Abuse, where she is a national figure.
 Locally she directs the McMahon/Ryan Child Advocacy Site and nationally serves as the Vice Chair and President Elect of the Helfer Society.
 She directs the Child Advocacy Training program and training in Systems Based Practice.
 Nationally she has given numerous presentations and workshops on Child Abuse and developing Child Advocacy Programs and has authored numerous publications on this topic.

 Associate Residency Program Director: Olamide Ajagbe, MD